Volcano08/Pokemon-Showdown-Userscripts/README.md

 | `ALLOWED_ROOMS` | Which rooms show by default in the room list (before hitting "Show more rooms").
 Edit the list to whichever rooms you want to see. |
 | `MUSIC_TRACKS` | Empty by default.
 This is a list of direct mp3 URLs used by the music player and the Ctrl+Alt+M (Cmd+M on Mac) picker. |

 **Adding your own music:** `MUSIC_TRACKS` starts empty on purpose.
-It's meant to hold links to *your own* hosted tracks, not come preloaded with someone else's.
+It's meant to hold links to *your own* hosted tracks.
 The companion **Showdown Music Uploader** tool (its own folder in this repo, with its own setup instructions) handles converting, cleaning up, and uploading your own audio files to GitHub, then hands you back entries in exactly the format this array expects, ready to paste in.

-Everything else (Open Team Sheets behavior, auto-copy/close replay, Battle Mode, Teambuilder Mode, quick-links toggle, whether OTS Pokepaste exports include Nature) is configured live from Showdown's own **Options** popup once the script is running, and is saved automatically.
+Everything else (Open Team Sheets behavior, auto-copy/close replay, Battle Mode, Teambuilder Mode, quick-links toggle, whether OTS Pokepaste exports include Nature) is configured from Showdown's own **Options** popup once the script is running, and is saved automatically.
 No need to edit the script for any of that.

 ## Configuring NCP Calc Auto-Import